Huwag Muna Tayong Umuwi

 "Huwag Muna Tayong Umuwi" (lit.
 'Let's Not Go Home Yet') is a song recorded by the Filipino girl group Bini.
 It is a track from their second album, Feel Good, released on September 29, 2022.
-The track is a mid-tempo pop ballad with a glam rock influence, in which the narrator hopes to spend more time with their love interest.
+The track is a mid-tempo pop rock and arena rock ballad with a glam rock influence, in which the narrator hopes to spend more time with their love interest.
 Its lyrics were written by Gianina Camille "Nica" del Rosario and Julius James "Jumbo" de Belen, with both also providing vocal arrangement for the song.
 Jonathan Manalo was the song's executive producer, with de Belen also being credited for production.
 De Belen and Ryan Bautista are credited for providing the song's guitar riffs.
 It was recorded by Tim Recla.

 The song was one of the official soundtracks for the 2022 romantic comedy film An Inconvenient Love.
 In 2024, the track peaked at number 16 on Billboard Philippines's Hot 100 chart.
 The song received favorable reviews from critics, who praised the song's focus on the Bini members' vocals and romantic lyrical content.